appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 * Ensure that you have at least 2 GB of free storage space for backup and update tasks.
 * You can create a backup of the Appsmith instance before a manual update.
 To create a backup, see [Backup Appsmith Instance](/getting-started/setup/instance-management/appsmithctl#backup-appsmith-instance) (_Recommended_)
 * If you are on a version earlier than v1.9.2, first upgrade to version v1.9.2.
-For more information, see [Checkpoint version and upgrade](/getting-started/setup/instance-management#checkpoint-version-and-upgrades).
+To upgrade to a checkpoint version, see [Checkpoint version and upgrade](/getting-started/setup/instance-management#checkpoint-version-and-upgrades).

 ## Docker Compose
 The steps below work with any platform that supports Docker.
 For example, Docker, AWS AMI, or DigitalOcean.

-You can update Appsmith in one of the below ways:
+You can update Appsmith in one of the following ways:

 * [Manual update](#manual-update)
 * [Automatic update](#automatic-update)

 :::info
-To find where Appsmith is installed, run the below command:
+To find the directory where Appsmith is installed, run the following command:

 ```
 docker inspect -f '{{ (index .Mounts 0).Source }}' <APPSMITH_CONTAINER_ID>